 GOMB is required, pursuant to 20 ILCS 3005/7.3 et seq., to prepare annually and submit to the General Assembly an economic and fiscal policy report.
 Public Act 99-854 moved up the required date of publication of this report from the third business day in January to November 15th and added additional reporting requirements, including two additional years of forecasts and review of fiscal policy options when budgetary shortfalls are projected.
 This report (the "Economic and Fiscal Policy Report") is intended to provide additional information on the State's economic and fiscal objectives and fiscal policy intentions for the upcoming fiscal year and succeeding four fiscal years, and is not a projection of the financial condition of the State for this period.
 GOMB also publishes a quarterly unaudited report of revenues, expenditures, and other financing sources of major State funds.
 These reports are prepared primarily on a modified accrual basis and are available on GOMB's website (see APPENDIX F-WEBSITE INDEX).
-The most recent Economic and Fiscal Policy Report was released on October 12, 2017.
-Under the assumptions used in creating the forecast shown in the October 12, 2017 report, which was based on existing law assuming the General Assembly does not enact cost saving structural reforms, discretionary spending reductions or new revenue, the State's bill backlog would increase significantly during future fiscal available complete report https://www2.illinois.gov/sites/budget/Pages/PolicyReports.aspx.
-For a discussion of the State's current bill backlog, see above "-FISCAL YEAR 2018 BUDGET-Fiscal Year 2018 Estimated Forecasted Expenditures" and "-Fiscal Year 2018 Bill Payment Delays."
+The most recent Economic and Fiscal Policy Report was released on November 15, 2018.
+The report provides that, without changes to the trajectory of the State's finances, year-end accounts payable will continue to grow year by year during the five-year reporting period.
+The complete report is available at https://www2.illinois.gov/sites/budget/Pages/PolicyReports.aspx.